SEPA payments explained

 Read also: SEPA request to pay

-The SEPA region consists of 36 European countries, including some non-euro zone and non-European Union nations.
+The SEPA zone consists of 36 European countries, including some non-euro zone and non-European Union nations.

 The member states include: